 For the portion, or full extent, of the lands to be enrolled, a description of their use and operation, and the estimated acreage included.
 The Applicant will also supply a total estimated acreage of lands proposed for enrollment, including a calculation of adopted acres by sector (acres where conservation measures will be applied and suitable monarch habitat will be provided, see “definitions”), the estimated acres encompassed by them, and the applicable adoption rate(s), to be enrolled in the Certificate of Inclusion (see Appendix B).

 The covered activities, conservation measures, and relevant geographies to be included for take authorization and defined in the Certificate of Inclusions.
-Note: it’s in a Partners best interest to be strategic and specific about the activities and geographies enrolled, so it is clear what activities are covered for incidental take (and therefore what activities this Agreement establishes a Federal nexus for and therefore required compliance with other Federal and State laws.
+Note: it’s in a Partner’s best interest to be strategic and specific about the activities and geographies enrolled, so it is clear what activities are covered for incidental take (and therefore what activities this Agreement establishes a Federal nexus for and therefore additional required compliance with other Federal, State, and local laws.)

 A map(s) or GIS files of the extent of lands proposed for enrollment that identifies areas by fee simple, easement, leasehold, or other property interest.